altraltr/Loggy/README.md

 ## License

-Loggy is available under the MIT license.
+Loggyx is available under the MIT license.
 See the LICENSE file for more info.